-KPMG in Laos professionals, including partner, have annual goal-setting and performance reviews.
+KPMG in Laos professionals, including partners, have annual goal-setting and performance reviews.
 Each professional is evaluated on their agreed-upon goals, demonstration of our global behaviors, technical capabilities and market knowledge.
-Partner and certain professionals are also evaluated on key quality and compliance metrics.
-These evaluations are conducted by performance managers and partner who are in a position to assess their performance and propose a performance rating.
+A culture of continuous improvement is encouraged to drive feedback, both positive and developmental, from both junior and senior colleagues, as well as peers.
+Feedback gathered forms an integral part of performance reviews.